-The 20.2.0 VEN sends two new attributes to the syslog and fluentd output.
-The new attributes describe the flow duration and are appended to the flow data.
+VENs send two attributes to the Syslog and fluentd output.
+These attributes describe the flow duration and are appended to the flow data.

 - Delta flow duration in milliseconds (ddms): The duration of the aggregate within the current sampling interval.
-This field enables you to calculate the bandwidth between two applications in a given sampling interval.
-The formula is dbo (delta bytes out) / delta_duration_ms, or dbi / delta_duration_ms. - Total flow duration in milliseconds (tdms): The duration of the aggregate across all sampling intervals.
+This field lets you calculate the bandwidth between two applications in a given sampling interval.
+The formula is dbo (delta bytes out) / delta_duration_ms or dbi / delta_duration_ms. - Total flow duration in milliseconds (tdms): The duration of the aggregate across all sampling intervals.
 This field enables you to calculate the average bandwidth of a connection between two applications.
 The formula is tbo (total bytes out) / total_duration_ms, or tbo / total_duration_ms.
 It also enables you to calculate the average volume of data in a connection between two applications.
-The formula is tbo (total bytes out) / count (number of flows in an aggregate), or tbi / count.
+The formula is tbo (total bytes out) / count (number of flows in an aggregate) or tbi / count.